unrealwork/axibase-collector/installation-on-kubernetes.md

           path: /var/run/docker.sock
 ```

-In this example:
+Notes:

-* A Deployment named `axibase-collector` is created, indicated by the `metadata: name` field.
+* `axibase-collector` deployment is defined in `metadata: name` field.
-* The Deployment creates three replicated Pods, indicated by the `replicas` field.
+* The Deployment creates **three** replicated Pods, indicated by the `replicas` field.
-* The `selector` field defines how the Deployment finds which Pod to manage.
-In this case, we simply select on one label defined in the Pod template (`app: axibase-collector`).
+* The `selector` field defines how the deployment finds pods to be managed.
+In this case, we select a pod based on the label defined in the Pod template (`app: axibase-collector`).
-* The Pod template’s specification, or `template: spec` field, indicates that the Pod run one container, `axibase-collector`, which runs the collector [Docker Hub](https://hub.docker.com/r/axibase/collector/) image at latest version.
+* The pod template’s specification, or `template: spec` field, indicates that the Pod should run one container, named `axibase-collector`, which runs the latest [axibase-collector](https://hub.docker.com/r/axibase/collector/) image from Docker Hub.
-* The Deployment opens port 9443 for use by the Pod.
+* The deployment opens port 9443.

 The `template` field contains the following instructions:

-* The Pods are labeled `app: axibase-collector`
+* Add label `app: axibase-collector` to each pod.
 * Create one container and name it `axibase-collector`.
 * Create one volume and name it `docker-socket`.
 * Run the `axibase/collector` image at latest version.